By Steven D. Miller

 Privacy Act Limitations

 Notice that many of the SSA letters that are linked in the previous paragraph are in error.
 The responses seem to imply that employer’s requests for SSNs are mandatory.
+The Privacy Act requires the use of words “mandatory” or “voluntary“.
 But the Privacy Act Statements on W-4s and I-9s never use the required word Mandatory.

 “GIVING YOUR NUMBER IS VOLUNTARY” except when mandatory.